Creative NZ upset at racist attacks on Shakespeare call

-Creative New Zealand chief executive Stephen Wainwright and Arts Council chair Caren Rangi say they are appalled at "alarming and racist" attacks on a decision to defund an annual schools' Shakespeare competition.
+Creative New Zealand chief executive Stephen Wainwright and Arts Council chairwoman Caren Rangi say they are appalled at "alarming and racist" attacks on a decision to defund an annual schools' Shakespeare competition.

 However, Prime Minister Jacinda Ardern said this morning the Ministry of Education would step in to pick up the bill.

-"We're pleased to hear that the Ministry of Education has agreed ... to find the funding that SGCNZ originally sought from Creative New Zealand," Wainwright and Rangi said in a joint statement.
+"We're pleased to hear that the Ministry of Education has agreed ... to find the funding that SGCNZ originally sought from Creative New Zealand," Wainwright and Rangi said.

 "The Government has recognised that the MoE is better placed to provide this funding."

-Wainwright and Rangi said this highlighted the positive impact that additional government investment could have on the arts.
+Wainwright and Rangi said it highlighted the positive impact that additional government investment could have on the arts.

 However, they said questions remain about other arts organisations and individual artists who found it difficult to mobilise or who didn't have the international pulling power to draw attention to their funding needs.